jsmolka/blog/content/posts/a-new-hope/index.md

 };
 ```

-The `Frame` object stores the called function, the stack pointer, and the program counter, which points to the current position in the function's bytecode.
+The `Frame` object stores the called function, the stack pointer and the program counter, which points to the current position in the function's bytecode.
 Each opcode or argument read accesses the PC and increments it by a certain amount.
 Due to this nature, it's one of the most, if not the most accessed variable of the virtual machine.
 I used a stack to store call frames and accessed the current one with `frames.top()`.

 ```cpp
 class Vm {